 - a.
-101-150 points will be applied to projects that can document all the following: - (1) The proposed project represents a logical and cost-effective strategy for addressing the needs as documented considering the amount of funds being requested, the terms proposed, the number of people who will benefit, and the degree to which they will benefit; and,

-- (2) The applicant can document the sustainability and viability of the project, as can be documented that policies proposed, and/or financial information provided indicate the feasibility of the project and the ability to assure the housing can be and will remain occupied, affordable and properly maintained; and. - The project would meet all federal and state requirements and standards, as may apply; and, - (4) Cost estimates appear to be reasonable and are well documented (based on either architect/engineer estimates or multiple vendor quotes as is appropriate). - 51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - 0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria, but one or more major concerns are apparent which affect the appropriateness. - 4 PERCENTAGE OF MINORITY LIVING IN PROJECT AREA (Taken from the U.S. Census Bureau located at American Community Survey Data [census.gov]) Maximum 100 points
+101-150 points will be applied to projects that can document all of the following: - (1) The proposed project represents a logical and cost-effective strategy for addressing the needs as documented considering the amount of funds being requested, the terms proposed, the number of people who will benefit, and the degree to which they willbenefit; and, - (2) The applicant can document the sustainability and viability of the project, as can be documented that policies proposed, and/or financial information provided indicate the feasibility of the project and the ability to assure the housing can be and will remain occupied, affordable and properly maintained; and, - (3) The project would meet all federal and state requirements and standards, as may apply; and, - (4) Cost estimates appear to be reasonable and are well documented (based on either architect/engineer estimates or multiple vendor quotes as is appropriate). - b.
+51-100 points will be awarded to proposals that substantially meet most of the above criteria and no major concerns are apparent with criteria it does not clearly meet. - c.
+0-50 points will be awarded to proposals that meet few of the above criteria, or which meet most criteria, but one or more major concerns are apparent which affect the appropriateness. - 4 PERCENTAGE OF MINORITY LIVING IN PROJECT AREA (Taken from US Census data located in American Fact Finder) Maximum 100 points